paulpham157/cyberdesk/infra/README.md

 az login
 az account set --subscription <your-subscription-id>
 ```
-Replace `<your-subscription-id>` with the correct Azure subscription for your environment.
+Replace `<your-subscription-id>` with the correct Azure subscription for your environment (this may be auto-set if you're using the Azure CLI to login).

 ### 1.2 Initialize Terraform
 Navigate to the terraform directory and initialize: